• Ελληνικά

 But what did we see?
 The entire population of the village, with their clothes in tatters, stood on the seashore where they had languished for five days and nights, anchoring the lifeboat.
 When they saw us, they all knelt down and prayed with heartbreaking sobs.
 All the boats, fishing boats and boats opened at once and surrounded the steamer.

-When half of the inhabitants had boarded, we, the Committee, together with the two Greek captains went out.
+When half of the inhabitants had boarded, we, the Committee, together with the two Greek captains, went out.
 We walked around the churches and collected the icons.
 In Ai Nikola of the School there were three small tribute boats hung, as the old-timers will remember.
-We gave them with all our hearts to the master Captain Nikolas from Myriophytos who asked for them.
+We gave them with all our hearts to the master, Captain Nikolas from Myriophytos who asked for them.

 And after all that, as if the fear, the loss of their property, the loss of their homeland and devastation was not enough, the poor devils could not go thru the official custom authorities because they would loose all the belongings they had manage to carry with them.
 All the property of Peramians would have been confiscated.
 At this stage Alekos Agoroglou the brother of my Grand Mother managed to smuggle the goods in private storage , he sold them later and distributed the money to the owners after their arrival to Greece.

 Erom the village of Myriofito many Peramians moved, on foot, towards Kavala and settled there giving the new place in Greece the name of their old town Peramos.
-Some peramians returned secretly to Costantinople where they remained until the official population exchange between Turkey and Greece in 1924.
+Some peramians returned secretly to Costantinople where they temained until the official population exchange between Turkey and Greece in 1924.

 The second wave of Peramian refugees, when arrived in Greece, initially took refuge around the monastery of “Faneromeni” on the island of Salamis, close to Athens in Attica Greece.